ihmeuw/vivarium_csu_swissre_colorectal_cancer/README.rst

 more complicated, so now I need to strip out the extra parts.
 It runs, though, and a full run on the cluster completed in 50 minutes.

+I switched some calls from pandas.Series.apply to pandas.Series.map and it might have made a big speed difference.
+More likely I just landed on a fast node on the cluster today.

 Links
 -----